 Nationally, Cardiovascular Technology has been, and still is, a rapidly advancing specialty in high demand.
 Within a very technically-focused and satisfying scope of practice, Cardiovascular Technologists are in demand across the nation with the future employment outlook being very good.
-According to the US Dept. of Labor and Statistics, the job outlook is expected to grow much faster than average through the year 2018.
+According to the US Department of Labor and Statistics, the job outlook is expected to grow 39% (much faster than average) through the year 2022.
 More reasons leading to a bright employment outlook are:

 - As the population ages as older people have a higher incidence of heart problems resulting in more procedures.